Explore Michael Godard’s Exciting New Museum Exhibition ‘The Secret Life of Olives’

 While discussing the exhibition, Strichik said that, “To me, Godard has become his art, it’s like the olives, grapes and strawberries orbit him like little moons.
 It’s no accident he has emerged as one of the leading ‘pop’ artists of the 21st century.”

-“Michael Godard: The Secret Lives of Olives” is sponsored by Park West Gallery and the Park West Foundation.
-The exhibition will be appearing at the Monthaven until February 2.
+“Michael Godard: The Secret Lives of Olives” was sponsored by Park West Gallery and the Park West Foundation.

 To collect the art of Michael Godard, contact our gallery consultants at (800) 521-9654 ext.
 4 or firstname.lastname@example.org.